 Is Surgery Necessary?

 Sometimes, the curvature of the spine may be so minor that there isn’t any pain.
-In these cases, the goal of the scoliosis treatment is to prevent the condition from worsening and either correct or stabilize the spinal curvature.
+In these cases, scoliosis treatment aims to prevent the condition from worsening and correct or stabilize the spinal curvature.
 Therapy can involve exercise programs that use a variety of props such as small bean bags, pipes, poles and wall bars to help straighten the spine.
+Working to strengthen and lengthen the muscles and connective tissues around the spine can alleviate back pain caused by unbalanced stress, and correct minor curves in the spine.

-Fortunately, surgery is rarely required and when it is necessary, new advancements in scoliosis treatment take less invasive surgical approaches.
+Fortunately, surgery is rarely required, and when it is necessary, new advancements in scoliosis treatment take less invasive surgical approaches.
 Instead of operating up and down the back as was previously common, modern approaches go in from the side.
 A simple incision of only a few inches is all that’s necessary.
 That is why it is important to work with a doctor who has been trained in the latest surgical approaches.
-Some still use the old approach, which not only is not necessary but can be more prone to infection and prove for a harder recovery.
+Some still use the old approach, which is not only unnecessary but can be more prone to infections and other surgical complications, and lead to a harder recovery.

 Correct Spinal Conditions at our Health and Wellness Center

 Are you or a family member suffering from scoliosis?
 At Blatman Health and Wellness Center, we specialize in pain management with an integrative holistic approach to medicine.
-Our treatment for scoliosis pain will help you manage the condition without the use of harmful pain medication or invasive surgeries.
-Talk with us today and find out how a combination of fascial therapy, massage, exercise, and other treatments can help you.
+Our treatment for scoliosis pain will help you manage the condition without using harmful pain medication or invasive surgeries.
+Talk with us today and find out how a combination of fascial therapy, massage, exercise, and other treatments can help treat your scoliosis without surgery.